 There was a time when most of the articles are written based on facts, and research.
 Even interviews were published as articles.
 Don’t get me wrong, articles are still written in that way but what about blogs?
 Blogs used to be specifically personal views.
 So, interviews or research-based facts never were a part of blogging.

 Well, things are changing now.
-If you take a closer look, you will find extremely long blog posts nowadays which even includes research-based data for gaining reader’s trust and sometimes they also include interviews or part of interview quotes.
+If you take a closer look, you will find extremely long blog posts nowadays which even include research-based data for gaining reader’s trust, and sometimes they also include interviews or part of interview quotes.
 Why is this change taking place in the blogging sphere?

-Because now blogging is not what it used to be in its early days.
+Blogging is not what it used to be in its early days.
 Blogs are now part of big company websites and part of their marketing channel.
-Nowadays blogs are changed form just personal journals to a big medium to reach larger audiences.
+Nowadays blogs are changed from just personal journals to a big medium to reach larger audiences.
 So the thin line between blogs and articles is crumbing apart and soon there will be no difference between a blog post and an article.
 It doesn’t mean that articles will become obsolete.
-Articles have their own place and will remain as important as they used to be.
+Articles have their place and will remain as important as they used to be.
 It’s just that the blogging world is changing fast and bloggers are merging the goodies of articles into their blogs.